False Trademark Claims: Everything You Need to Know

 Another step is to ask your supplier if you can have the information for the real rights owner.
 You'll then be able to ask them to give you a letter of authorization or have them talk to Amazon themselves.
 If you can't get this information from Amazon, you may be able to search the USPTO database to find the rights owner.

 If you need help with false trademark claims, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.